openmrs/openmrs-contrib-itsm-terraform/README.md

   (use `git crypt status` to verify your access to encrypted files)
   - ruby (2.0+)
   - thor (`gem install thor`)

-# Repository organisation
-  - _build.rb_: build helper (thor) file
-  - _conf/_ : configuration files and authentication files
-  - _conf/template-stack_: base files used when creating new stacks
-  - _conf/provisioning_: keys and helpers to run ansible when provisioning a machine.
-Each
-  - _modules/_: terraform modules
-  - _modules/single-machine_: terraform module to generate a machine, with a A DNS record.
-  - _global-variables.tf_: global terraform variables symlinked on each stack
-  - _base-network/_ : stack basic infrastructure (network, subnets, routers)
-  - _other-stacks/_: each machine should have a directory defined in here.
-Each folder should be a different state/stack file.

-Each stack should be more or less:
-  - _main.tf_: terraform resources
-  - _outputs.tf_: stack outputs (can be used by other stacks as input params)
-  - _variables.tf_: terraform variables
-  - _global-variables.tf_: symlink to the top level global file.

 # Development environment setup
 To install terraform and initial setup (needed only once)